mverseanalysis/mverse/README.md

-# mverse: An Easy-to-use Multiverse Analysis Package in R for Researchers, Educators, and Students in Statistics
+# mverse: A User Friendly Multiverse Analysis Package in R for Researchers, Educators, and Students in Statistics

 _mverse_ is an extension to multiverse package which allows users perform to create explorable multiverse analysis